Richard B. Russell Federal Building

 The Richard B. Russell Federal Building is a 26-story International style building in Atlanta, Georgia, housing U.S. government agency offices and federal courts.

 The building was constructed in 1978, on the site of the former Terminal Station, which was razed in 1972, except for one platform retained by Southern Railway for its use.
+The building is named after politician Richard Russell Jr., who served as Governor of Georgia from 1931 to 1933 and as a U.S. Senator from 1933 to 1971.